smart-on-fhir/fhir-bulk-data-docs/authorization.md

       <td><code>jku</code></td>
       <td><span class="label label-info">optional</span></td>
       <td>The URL to the JWK Set containing the public key(s).
 When present,
-      this should match a value that the backend service supplied to the EHR at client registration time.
-(When absent, the EHR SHOULD fall back on the JWK Set URL or the JWK Set supplied at registration time.</td>
+      this should match a value that the client supplied to the FHIR server at client registration time.
+(When absent, the FHIR server SHOULD fall back on the JWK Set URL or the JWK Set supplied at registration time.</td>
     </tr>
   </tbody>